"Long Engine Life Starts With Reiff"

 Another thing to be aware of with the other brand's approach to oil heating is that on many engines they use a submersible probe heater in an oil drain hole.
 We considered using this type but decided against it.
 Even though it's only 50 watts, the watt density (watts per square inch) is very high due to the small surface area of the heating element.
 We are concerned about the possibility of the surface temperature exceeding 300o, which would overheat and damage the oil.
 Our 4" x 1.5" element has more wattage but much lower watt density, so gives more gentle heating of the oil without risk of scorching.

 All of our systems are built rugged to withstand extreme hot and cold environments.
 We use Teflon insulated wiring and silicone coated fiberglass sleeving for high heat resistance and long life.
 Our heaters have proven to be extremely reliable.
-In fact, we are so confident in them that we doubled the warranty to TWO YEARS.
+In fact, we are so confident in them that we increased the warranty to FIVE YEARS, which is unmatched by any competitor.

-The HotStrip oil sump heater has been on the market since Oct 2001, and prior to that we spent 2 years testing it.
-Based on the excellent reliability to date with over 13,000 units shipped, we believe it will outlast any other oil sump heater on the market.
-Due to its metal construction it is much more durable than flexible pad heaters.
+The aluminum HotStrip oil sump heater has been on the market since Oct 2001, and prior to that we spent 2 years testing it.
+Based on the excellent reliability to date with over 30,000 units shipped, we believe it will outlast any other oil sump heater on the market.
+Due to its metal construction it is much more durable than the flexible silicone pad heaters our competitors use.

 Aviation Consumer, March 2001, pg.
 18